Dajal Tehsil: History

-The country of Harrand and Daajal came under the control of Khan of Kalat Mir Naseer Khan Baloch after defeating Ahmed Shah Abdali in Kalat Balochistan in 1758.
+The country side of Harrand and Daajal came under the control of Khan of Kalat Mir Naseer Khan Baloch after defeating Ahmed Shah Abdali in Kalat Balochistan in 1758.
 This tract remained under the Khanate up till 1827.
 In 1827, the Nawab of Bhawalpur occupied the country of Daajal and Harrand for Sikh and thus the rule of Khan of Kalat came to an end over this area.
 Kabul, the British Government in 1838, at Lahore, ratified the treaty of 1834 between the Shah and the Maharajah.

 By this treaty Shah Shuja renounced his claim to all jurisdiction over the province of Harrand Daajal, at that time still nominally in the Kalat Khanate.
 Soon after Ranjit Singh's death in 1839. no one having been- found fit to fill the place of that astute ruler, the whole of this part of the country fell into a state of anarchy.
 The Kalat Sardars, instigated, it is said, by the Khan, raided Harrand Daajal in retaliation for the conduct of the Sikh Government, and in their endeavour to recover the stolen province, all became anarchy and confusion throughout the Dera Ghazi Khan district.

 The conquest of Sindh in 1843 and annexation of the Punjab in 1849 advanced our North- West Frontier across the Indus to the hills bordering Afghanistan and Kalat.
 In this connection one feature is distinctly noticeable.
 Prior to, the Tripartite Treaty of 1838 the district of Harrand Daajal – including the Gurchanis, Mazaris, and certain Harris – was claimed by the Khan of Kalat.

 Administrative status

-On the end of 2022 PTI Punjab Govt give the status of Tehsil Dajal in the newest District Jampur In Dera Ghazi Khan Division.
+On the end of 2022 PTI Punjab Govt gave the status of Tehsil to Dajal, in the newest created District Jampur In Dera Ghazi Khan Division.

 Irrigation system

 Daajal Canal

-The Daajal Canal is the main source of irrigation for the people of the area and for population of whole Rajanpur District.
+The Daajal Canal is the main source of irrigation for the people of the area and for population of whole Rajanpur and Jampur District.
 It is drained from the Taunsa Barrage of the Indus River.
 It is an artificial watercourse in the country of Pakistan.
 Its center lies at a latitude of 29.5418000 and longitude of 70.3600000 and it has an elevation of 124 meters above sea level.

 Rod Kohi

-Major Rod Kohi areas traversed by hill torrents constitute nearly 65 percent of the total area of Pakistan and encompass entire Balochistan.
-Rod-Kohi or hill torrent cultivation is a unique system of agriculture being practiced in all the four provinces.people Living in Pachadh area store rod kohi water for the cultivation of crop.
+Major Rod Kohi areas traversed by hill torrents constitute nearly 65% of the total area of Pakistan and encompass entire Balochistan.
+Rod-Kohi or hill torrent cultivation is a unique system of agriculture being practiced in all the four provinces.
+People Living in Pachadh area store rod kohi water for the cultivation of crop.
 Every year in summer season rod kohi water effected the vast area of Daajal and pachad.
 Mostly people and animals lost their life.
-Govt. of Pakistan made small dam but due to the huge water all small dam were destroyed.
+Government of Pakistan made small dams but due to the huge water flow all small dams were destroyed.

 Agriculture

 The land of Daajal is very fertile in regard to agriculture.
-Cotton, wheat are generally produced in Daajal.
+Cotton and wheat are generally produced in Daajal.
 Different vegetables are also grown there.
 Mangoes and dates are common fruits grown in this region.